psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

-Let us define the two events mentioned along with corresponding _register_ and _notify_ methods with the help of Boost.Signals2 (note, in the simplest cases such as this, e.g., if there are no multiple handlers for a single event, we can use just `std::function` instead of `boost::signals2::signal`):
+Let us define the two events mentioned along with corresponding _register_ and _notify_ methods with the help of Boost.Signals2 (note, in the simplest cases such as this, e.g. if there are no multiple handlers for a single event, we can use just `std::function` instead of `boost::signals2::signal`):
 {% highlight c++ %}
 class Window {
 public: